 - Vblank is the Vertical blanking Interval

-Blanking intervals are basically the time periods it takes the display device to go from the end of the scan to the beginning of the scan.
-These are different for different resolution and refresh rate.
-For FHD @ 120Hz they are as follows:
+Blanking intervals are the periods it takes the display device to go from the end of the scan to the beginning of the scan.
+These are different for different resolutions and refresh rates.
+For FHD@120Hz, they are as follows:

 You can also save yourself from the hassle of manual calculation using popular calculators such as this one.